The Koala is a marsupial

 A comparatively small brain size

-Although the Koala’s head is large in proportion to its body, its brain is not as big in comparison to those of other closely-related marsupials (in relation to their size), and it has less surface folding and larger hollows within the brain.
+Although the Koala’s head is large in proportion to its body, its brain is smaller in comparison to other closely-related marsupials (in relation to their size), and has less surface folding and larger hollows within the brain.
 It’s been suggested that a smaller brain uses less energy and that this could be an adaptation to allow the Koala to survive on its low energy diet.

 Highly developed hearing and sense of smell

-The Koala's nose is one of its most noticeable features, being unusually large and covered in dark leathery skin.
-Koalas rely on their highly developed sense of smell to differentiate between types of eucalyptus leaves and, due to fluctuating levels of toxins in eucalyptus leaves, to detect the levels of toxicity in the leaves at any particular time.
+The Koala's unusually large, leathery nose is one of its most noticeable features.
+Koalas rely on their highly developed sense of smell to differentiate levels of toxins in eucalyptus leaves, to detect the levels of toxicity in the leaves at any particular time.
 They also need to smell the scent warnings put on trees by other Koalas.
-It’s thought that the Koala’s keen sense of smell is already well developed at birth and assists the blind and immature newborn joey to find its way to the pouch, through the scent of the mother’s milk from the teats in the pouch.
+It’s thought that the Koala’s keen sense of smell is already well developed at birth, leading the blind and immature newborn joey to the pouch through the scent of the mother’s milk from the teats in the pouch.

-Koalas’ eyes are relatively small in relation to the size of their other sensory features, such as their ears and nose, and their eyesight is not particularly highly developed.
+Koalas’ eyes are relatively small in relation to the size of their other sensory features, such as their ears and nose.
+Their eyesight is not particularly highly developed.

 The differences between male and female Koalas

-Adult females are smaller than adult males and, as Koalas are marsupials, the females have a pouch in the centre of their abdomen with the opening more towards the bottom of the pouch than the top.
+Adult male Koalas are larger than adult females, who have a pouch in the centre of their abdomen with the opening more towards the bottom of the pouch than the top.
 The external genitalia are visible on a male Koala.

 One of the easiest ways to identify the sex of a Koala is to look for the dark brown scent gland which is located in the centre of the white chests of mature, breeding males.
 Females and young pre-breeding males have a plain white chest.
 The male Koala is often referred to as a ‘buck’ and the female as a ‘doe’.